 Use Spot VMs with Batch

 Azure Batch offers Spot virtual machines (VMs) to reduce the cost of Batch workloads.
-Spot VMs make new types of Batch workloads possible by enabling a large amount of compute power to be used for a very low cost.
+Spot VMs make new types of Batch workloads possible by enabling a large amount of compute power to be used for a low cost.

 Spot VMs take advantage of surplus capacity in Azure.
 When you specify Spot VMs in your pools, Azure Batch can use this surplus, when available.